occopus/docs/sphinx/source/tutorial-bigdata-ai.rst

       14032858-d628-40a2-b611-71381bd463fa

 #.
-You can start using the freshly installed JupyterLab using your web browster at the following URL:
+You can start using JupyterLab using your web browster at the following URL:

    - JupyterLab: ``http://<JupyterLabIP>:8888``